SFML/cmake-sfml-project/README.md

 It is strongly recommended to use Xcode for iOS, otherwise there are extra manual steps required to produce a working app

-If you want to build and run your app on a real device, you will also need to select a development team in the "Signing and capabilities" tab in the project settings
+If you want to build and run your app on a real device, you will also need to select a development team in the "Signing and capabilities" tab in the project settings.

 ### Android